Transition Services Offered through D86

 - Related Services: Speech, Social Work, Physical Therapy, and Occupational Therapy all push-in across curriculum.
 Additional pull-out as indicated through IEP.

-The Bridge program looks to provide young adults with continued special education intervention, services, and supports designed to increase student success in postsecondary academic environments.
+The Bridge programs look to provide young adults with continued special education intervention, services, and supports designed to increase student success in postsecondary academic environments.
 Dual enrollment program with the College of Dupage that provides:

 Executive Functioning: managing schedule, managing course expectations and deadlines, managing testing schedule, managing assignments;